 The judges in the final round may also consider more holistic criteria to determine which inventions merit investment by the InVenture Prize.

 Preliminary Round.
 The preliminary round is open only to competition participants, judges, and the Georgia Tech community.
 In this round, inventors will pitch their ideas in an open gallery setting.
-Judges will score each invention on the five specific criteria above and will also provide a holistic appraisal of the idea.
+Judges will score each invention on the four specific criteria above and will also provide a holistic appraisal of the idea.
 This scoring gives all the inventors feedback on their invention and presentation and will determine which inventions will advance to the semifinal round.

 Semifinal Round.
 Approximately 25 semifinalists will be selected from the preliminary round.
 The semifinal round will be a quick pitch competition.
 Each student or student team will go on stage before a panel of judges and be given three minutes to pitch their invention, followed by ten minutes for questions and comments from the judges.
 Judges will then select six inventions to advance to the final round.

 Final Round.
 Open to both the public and the Georgia Tech community, the final round will be televised live on Georgia Public Broadcasting and streaming online through the GPB website.
 In this round, the inventors of the final six inventions will each give a three-minute presentation of their invention to a panel of expert judges before a live audience, followed by three minutes of Q&A. Afterward, judges will meet in private to evaluate the inventors on the five criteria.
 A score will be assigned to each category for each invention, and the total scores will then determine the winning invention and the runner-up.